superfeedr/PuSH-suite/README.md

 Use this to test a server for compliance with the [PubSubHubbub spec](https://superfeedr-misc.s3.amazonaws.com/pubsubhubbub-core-0.4.html) at version 0.4.

 ## Example usage

-    export HUB_URL=http://pubsubhubbub.superfeedr.com; mocha test.js
+    export HOSTNAME=50.116.18.249; export HUB_URL=http://pubsubhubbub.superfeedr.com; mocha test.js  --reporter spec

-This will run the test server.
+The `hostname` part is important because it is used to build urls for the publisher and subscriber stubs.
+The `HUB_URL` is obviously the hub you want to test.

 Note that this won't actually work unless the server behind HUB_URL can access this test server.
 In other words: do not run this on your local machine, unless it's visible from the web.
+Also, given the very nature of PubSubHubbub's asynchronous property, testing is quite difficult.
+For example, Superfeedr will ignore pings on very recently added feeds (spam filtering mechanism).

-## Details
+## Todo

-To use this test suite, you need to provide two URLS via the runtime environment:

-- **HUB_URL**: this URL of the hub which will be tested for compliance with the PubSubHubbub spec
+One of the key goals of this test suite is to allow people to run it from a web browser with results served directly from the testing server.

+Adding test suites for the subscriber and publisher behaviors too.

-## An aside
+## SSH Tunneling

 To speed up development, I'm actually tunneling traffic from a public server of mine to my local machine.